On-Camera Class with Ragnar in NYC

 Bring two scenes you want to work with: one with a partner of the same gender, one with a partner of the opposite gender (we will chose one of the scenes to work with, based on the constellation of the ensemble of actors), plus a thumb-drive (minimum 16GB free storage) for your raw footage.

-Each of the 3 classes can be booked separately.
-The tuition is $100 / session (4 hours).
+The tuition is $100.
 This fee includes the raw footage of your own work.
 All scenes are shot in 1080p HD, with quality audio (48K).
 Upon acceptance, a $30 deposit is required to hold your space.
 The remaining amount ($70) is due on the day of the workshop in cash, check or money order.

 How to Apply